sabbir-106/FileCompressionTool/README.md

+# Smart File Compression and Archive Manager

+## Project Progress Report (Week 1 - Week 3)

-# Project Title
+## Project Title

-## File Compression Tool
+Smart File Compression and Archive Manager

+## Programming Language
+Java

 ---

+# Week 1: Requirement Analysis and System Design

+## Completed Tasks
+- Defined project objectives and scope.
+- Researched different file compression techniques and archive formats.
+- Identified functional and non-functional requirements.
+- Designed the initial system architecture.
+- Created basic UML diagrams and system workflow.

+## Deliverables
+- Project requirement document.
+- Use case diagram.
+- System architecture design.
+- Development roadmap.

-## Project Description
+## Outcome
-Smart File Compression and Archive Manager is a Java-based desktop application designed to compress, decompress, and manage files efficiently.
-The system aims to reduce file storage size, improve file transfer efficiency, and provide users with an easy-to-use interface for handling compressed files.

-The project will implement standard compression techniques and gradually introduce advanced features such as compression analysis, file integrity checking, and custom compression algorithms.
+A clear project structure and development plan were created for implementing the File Compression Tool.

 ---

+# Week 2: User Interface Development

-## Project Objectives
+## Completed Tasks
-- Develop a Java-based file compression application.
-- Reduce file size using compression techniques.
-- Provide an easy-to-use graphical user interface.
+- Developed the graphical user interface using Java Swing.
+- Designed the main application dashboard.
-- Support file and folder compression.
+- Added file and folder selection functionality.
-- Analyze compression efficiency and storage savings.
+- Created compression and decompression controls.
-- Implement additional file management features.

----

-## Project Features

-### Basic Features
-- File and folder compression.
-- File decompression.
-- ZIP archive support.
-- File size comparison.
-- Compression progress tracking.
+- Added status display and progress monitoring sections.

-### Advanced Features
-- Custom compression algorithms (Huffman Coding, RLE, LZW).
-- Password-protected archives.
-- File integrity verification.
-- Duplicate file detection.
-- Compression statistics and performance analysis.

----

-## Tools and Technologies
+## Deliverables

-### Programming Language
+- GUI prototype.
+- User interaction design.
-- Java
+- Application navigation structure.

-### Development Tools
-- Java Swing / JavaFX
-- Java IO and NIO Libraries
-- ZIP Compression Libraries
-- Hashing Algorithms (MD5/SHA-256)
+## Outcome
+A basic user-friendly interface was developed to allow users to interact with the compression system.

+## Current Status
+The project is progressing according to the planned schedule.
+The basic structure and core compression functionality have been completed, creating a strong foundation for implementing advanced features in the upcoming development phases.